pip-services/pip-services-docs/content/en/toolkit_api/python/memcached/lock/_index.md

 ### Classes

 #### [MemcachedLock](memcached_lock)
-Distributed lock that is implemented based on Memcached’s caching service.
+Distributed lock that is implemented based on Memcached's caching service.

 </div>